rapidcow/perspective/docs/src/psp/json_proc.rst

 isn't necessarily true, since there are more than one way to represent a panel (and its entries recursively) in JSON.

-.. * explain what an input path is
-.. * explain the possible exceptions of returning an invalid input path

 .. exception:: DumpError

    Error that occured while loading a JSON file; subclass of